 Camino Primitivo

-What is the Camino Primitivo?
-The Camino Primitivo or Original Camino is the oldest Camino de Santiago Route.
-King Alfonso II the Chaste was the first-ever pilgrim on this route.
-He walked the Camino from the city of Oviedo, in Asturias, to Santiago in the 9th century with a mission: to confirm the remains found in Santiago were indeed those of St James the Apostle.
+The Camino Primitivo, or Original Camino, is the oldest of the Camino routes to Santiago de Compostela.
+King Alfonso II of Asturias is considered its first pilgrim, making the journey from Oviedo to Santiago in the 9th century to verify that the remains found there were indeed those of St James the Apostle.

-At the time Oviedo was the capital of the Kingdom of Asturias and the King’s pilgrimage inspired many others to make the journey to Santiago de Compostela.
+During that time, Oviedo was the capital of the Kingdom of Asturias, and the King’s pilgrimage sparked interest, inspiring many others to undertake this spiritual journey to Santiago de Compostela.

-Pilgrims on the Camino Primitivo came not only from Asturias and other parts of Northern Spain but from further afield and overseas.
-Pilgrims from northern countries would travel by sea and land on the Northern shores of Spain before continuing their journey on foot.
+Pilgrims on the Camino Primitivo came not only from Asturias and northern Spain but also from more distant regions.
+Travellers from northern countries would often arrive by sea along Spain’s northern coast before continuing their pilgrimage on foot toward Santiago.

-Once the capital of the Kingdom was moved to Leon, however, the Camino Frances took over as the main route to Santiago for pilgrims from the 11th century.
+When the capital moved to León, the Camino Francés became the main route to Santiago, particularly from the 11th century onward.

-Today, less than 5% of pilgrims to Santiago choose the Camino Primitivo route.
-The route is challenging but beautiful and unique.
+Today, fewer than 5% of pilgrims to Santiago choose the Camino Primitivo.
+This route is demanding, but its scenery and history make it a unique experience.

 Suggested Routes